 - 1 From the watch face, press START.

 - 2 Select an activity.

 - 3 Hold MENU.

 - 4 Select Training > Intervals.

 - 5 Select an option:

-- Select Open Repeats to mark your intervals and rest periods manually by pressing LAP.
+- · Select Open Repeats to mark your intervals and rest periods manually by pressing LAP.

 - Select Structured Repeats > Do Workout to use an interval workout based on distance or time.

-- 6 If necessary, select Yes to include a warm up before the workout.

-- 7 Press START to start the activity timer.
+- 6 Press START to start the activity timer.

-- 8 When your interval workout has a warm up, press LAP to begin the first interval.
+- 7 When your interval workout has a warm up, press LAP to begin the first interval.

-- 9 Follow the on-screen instructions.
+- 8 Follow the on-screen instructions.

-- 10 At any time, press LAP to stop the current interval or rest period and transition to the next interval or rest period (optional).
+- 9 At any time, press LAP to stop the current interval or rest period and transition to the next interval or rest period (optional).